JasonHo20004/portfolio-main/Readme.md

 Slowey's Portfolio

-This repository contains the source code for my portfolio website, hosted at https://sloweyyy.github.io/portfolio/.
 The website showcases my projects and skills in web development, design, and data analysis.
 This repository belongs to Slowey.
 Do not use it for any profitable purposes!

 ## Technologies Used